1 - Overview

 Required

-• Start with lowercase English letters, do not end with special characters (-), and enter 3 ~ 50 characters using lowercase letters, numbers, and special characters (-)
+• that starts with a lowercase English letter, does not end with a special character (-), and uses lowercase letters, numbers, and special characters (-) within 3 to 50 characters

-Public Access Allowed IPRequiredEnter IP to allow access
+Public access allowed IPRequiredEnter IP addresses to allow access

-4. When information entry and selection is complete, click the Confirm button.
+4. After entering information and making selections, click the Confirm button.

 • Once creation is complete, verify the created resource in the access control list.

-• To delete the access control list, select the resource to delete from the list and click the Delete button.
-The Default access control cannot be deleted.
+• To delete an access control list, select the resource to remove from the list and click the Delete button.
+The default access control cannot be deleted.

 1. Click the All Services > Application Service > API Gateway menu.
-This will take you to the API Gateway Service Home page.
+Navigate to the Service Home page of API Gateway.

-2. Click the API menu on the Service Home page.
-This will take you to the API List page.
+2. On the Service Home page, click the API menu.
+You will be taken to the API List page.

 Using Report